theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 generally include a great deal of superfluous whitespace which is eliminated by the ``pretty`` library yet not by most other libraries.

-The largest challenge in this proposal is designing a vocabulary of ``ErrorMessageItem``\s that can be usefully and unambiguously interpreted by error message consumers.
-We propose a few simple items in the design discussion above, but we only scratch the surface of what could be encoded.
+The greatest challenge in this proposal is designing a vocabulary of ``ErrorMessageItem``\s that can be usefully and unambiguously interpreted by error message consumers.
+We propose a few simple items in the design discussion above, but we only scratch the surface of what could be encoded and what might be useful.
 We hope that the discussion that arises from this proposal will shed light on additional items.
 Moreover, we anticipate that the vocabulary will grow in time as new tooling applications are found.

 Alternatives